LESLIE: Now we’ve got Lee in South Carolina on the line who wants to install koi pond. How can we help you?

 TOM: Well, there’s a lot of ways to install koi pond and most folks use liners.

 LESLIE: Well, you have to use something to install koi pond.
 So, you can either build almost like you would a small pool and pour a concrete foundation – I say “foundation” for lack of a better word but a concrete form.
 Or you can get a plastic pool form.
 They’re black.
 You see them at – I know the home center by me that sells koi – it’s actually a garden center that sells koi and pump equipment for water features – has a variety of sizes of these black sort of – they look like kiddie pools, essentially.
 But they’re interesting shapes and you dig out and then place this in the ground.

 Or you can get the black liner, which comes in a variety of widths and thicknesses.
 And then you would dig out the formation that you like, especially it seems like yours is a bit more specialized and free-formed and has to sort of fit into a different area of measurements that you have specific ideas in mind.
 So the liner is probably better, because it will work with your specific dimensions.

 And you’ll dig out.
 You’ll have to dig the slope into it, as well, if you want shallow areas or deep areas.
 You’ll have to dig that all in, as well.
 Then you’ll put sand down, just to keep a smooth area, and then you’ll put the liner in.

 And it sort of, when you put the water in, will start to take the shape of that area.
 And then what you’ll have to do around the top, on those edges, is you’ll have to use all-natural rocks and large stones to hold that down and hide all of that lining.
-But there’s no reason why you can’t use a plastic liner.
+But there’s no reason why you can’t use a plastic liner to install koi pond.

 LEE: OK.
 Alright.
 Thank you.